yanfali/gomkv/README.md

 		-season=1: Season starting offset.
 		-series=false: Videos are episodes of a series -source-dir="": directory containing video files.
 Defaults to current working directory.
-		-subs=true: Copy subtitles
+		-split-chapters=0: Create one file for every N chapters.
+Only works with --series. e.g. -split-chapters 5 -subs=true: Copy subtitles
 		-subtitle-default="": Enable subtitles by default for the language matching this value. e.g. -subtitle-default=English